Facundo-Pfeffer/UCBerkeley-SEMM-MS-Codebook/README.md

 Quick start:
 - Navigate to the class folder you need.
-- Read that folder’s README for context and usage.
+- Read that folder’s README (if any) for context and usage.
 - Follow that folder’s requirements.txr for environment/dependency setup.

 Notes: